Lifting homotopy T-algebra maps to strict maps: Algebras over a monad

-\begin{remark} The category of models in $\Set$ of an $S$-graded theory $\cT$ admits a forgetful functor to $\Set^{S}\cong \prod_{S}\Set$ by evaluation.
-This functor is finitary (meaning it preserves countable filtered colimits) and monadic (meaning it satisfies \Cref{prop:barr-beck-for-presentable-categories}) with associated monad $T$, so the category of $\cT$-models in $\Set$ is equivalent to the category of $T$-algebras in $\Set^{S}$.
+\begin{remark} The evaluation operation on the category of models in $\Set$ of an $S$-graded theory $\cT$ defines a forgetful functor to $\Set^{S}\cong \prod_{S}\Set$.
+This functor is finitary (meaning it preserves countable filtered colimits) and monadic (meaning it satisfies \Cref{thm:monadicity}) with associated monad $T$, so the category of $\cT$-models in $\Set$ is equivalent to the category of $T$-algebras in $\Set^{S}$.

 This construction is part of a correspondence demonstrated in \cite[App.~A]{ARV11} between categories of $\Set$-valued models over $S$-graded theories and finitary monadic categories over $\Set^S$.
-Their results can in turn be used to show a correspondence between the latter category and algebraic categories in the sense of \cite{Qui69,Qui70}. \end{remark}
+Their results can in turn be used to show a correspondence between the latter and algebraic categories in the sense of \cite{Qui67,Qui70}. \end{remark}

-\completeblock{ \begin{remark} We can apply the discussion of limits and colimits in \Cref{sec:monads} to analyze these constructions in $\Set^{S}_T$.
-For example, since $\Set^{S}$ is complete, $\Set^{S}_T$ is complete and the forgetful functor creates all limits.
-By applying \eqref{eqn:monad-associated-to-a-theory} we see that since sifted colimits commute with products in sets and all colimits commute with coends, $T$ commutes with sifted colimits.
-Hence the forgetful functor reflects all sifted colimits.
-The remaining colimits can be constructed via \eqref{eqn:colimits-of-t-algebras}. \end{remark} }